crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 hedge fund leadership, including the CEO.

 We had major problems most days.
-This Excel workbook, when it was making REST calls to fetch data, would often freeze / crash on, even on a very big PC.
+This Excel workbook, when it was making REST calls to fetch data, would often freeze / crash, even on a beefy PC.

-We invented workarounds in the VBA code where we would break up certain calculations.
+First, we added tactical workarounds in the VBA code where we would break up certain calculations.
 We added five or ten new buttons in the sheet, press them one at a time, to divide the work the sheet was doing (and then wait, then press the next "go" button on the sheet.)